Kaustubh-Sharmaaa/AI_Media_Pipeline/receptro_ai_pipeline/README.md

 - **Logging:** Added detailed logging to both backend and frontend for easier debugging and transparency.
 - **User Feedback Loop:** Iteratively improved the UI and API based on real user feedback and error reports.

-### Why This Project is CV-Worthy
+### What This Project Demonstrates
-- **Demonstrates full-stack Python skills:** From ML/NLP to web APIs and frontend JS.
+- Full-stack Python skills from ML/NLP to web APIs and frontend JS
-- **Production-readiness:** Modular, testable, containerized, and well-documented.
+- Production-readiness: modular, testable, containerized, and documented
-- **Real-world use case:** Media and document processing pipeline is highly relevant for many industries.
+- Real-world relevance: media and document processing across industries
-- **Problem-solving:** Shows ability to debug, refactor, and deliver robust solutions under real constraints.
+- Problem-solving: ability to debug, refactor, and deliver under constraints

 ---